Performance

 Organ

-The major in organ prepares students for careers as soloists, informed teachers, and church musicians, and for doctoral-level studies.
+The major in organ prepares students for careers as church musicians, soloists, informed teachers, and for doctoral-level studies.
 The departmental seminar is devoted to a comprehensive survey of organ literature from all musical periods.
-In addition to individual coaching from the resident faculty, majors receive individual lessons from renowned visiting artists who come to Yale for one week each year.
+In addition to individual coaching from the resident faculty in repertoire, improvisation, and church music skills, majors receive individual lessons from renowned visiting artists who come to Yale for one week each year.
 In recent years the visiting artists have included Marie-Claire Alain, Martin Baker, Michel Bouvard, Sophie-Véronique Cauchefer-Choplin, David Craighead, Vincent Dubois, Hans-Ola Ericsson, Michael Gaillit, Jon Gillock, Naji Hakim, Martin Haselböck, Susan Landale, Olivier Latry, Jon Laukvik, Rachel Laurin, Ludger Lohmann, Renée Anne Louprette, Christophe Mantoux, Karel Paukert, Peter Planyavsky, Simon Preston, Daniel Roth, Erik Wm.
 Suter, Thomas Trotter, and Dame Gillian Weir.
+Organ students are also assessed on conducting and vocal skills and may be required to take classes for further development in these areas.

-The Institute also offers an employment placement service for organ students at Yale.
+The Institute of Sacred Music sponsors biennial international study trips for all its students.
+The institute also offers an employment placement service for organ students at Yale.

 Voice